Bazmoc/Wii-Network-Config-Editor/README.md

 Thanks to Fix94 for his "simple Cert.sys extractor" which inspired me for the ISFS reading part.

-Thanks to Aurelio for helping me out for the **numerous** issues i had with my program.
+Also thanks to Aurelio for helping me out for the **numerous** issues i had with my program.

-Thanks to Supertazon for helping me out for the sound effects and GRRLIB.
+Also thanks to Supertazon for helping me out for the sound effects and GRRLIB.